gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-aceipt on last line of a file
+script on how to Display the first 10 lines of /etc/passwd